swapnilnatu/aiProject/language/conversations/vitals.md

 [swapnil](fname) [natu](lname)
 * provide_name/patient_name

-< Hi [Varun](fname) ,congratulations on taking the first step towards a healthier future.
+< Hi [swapnil](fname) ,congratulations on taking the first step towards a healthier future.
 I will help you get there but I need some information from you first.
 * prompt/need_some_information

 < Please tell me your height